Below is information about this blog’s content and structure.

 While most of the topic tags are self-explanatory, some are less so.
 Below are explanations regarding the latter kind:

-JOURNAL refers to technical and academic publications.
+JOURNALS refers to technical and academic publications

-NGO identifies a post about non-governmental organizations, except for the separately tagged MUSEUM and ZOO.
+NGO identifies a post about non-governmental organizations, except for the separately tagged MUSEUM and ZOO

-RECOVERY concerns human interventions in condor life intended to aid the species’ recovery and ensure its survival.
+RECOVERY concerns human interventions in condor life intended to aid the species’ recovery and ensure its survival

 Other or more specific topics may be found with the FIND CONTENT form (included on all blog pages and posts).